gnembon/scarpet/programs/survival/README.md

 	https://www.youtube.com/watch?v=g7Ku73ElDBs
 	Cos im too lazy to write all the shit down.

+### updater.sc
+#### By Firigion
+	Once loaded, right clicking an obsrever or budded block with a pice of bamboo will trigger or update it.
+	Useful to replace some lost functionality of flint and steal or fireball, without creating a fire block.

 ### vacuum.sc
 #### By rv3r
 	Puts inventory items into inventory shulker boxes as long as the item is already present.